atndan/Gender_Recognition_by_Voice/README.md

 ## Gender Recognition by Voice and Speech Analysis

-Model identify a voice as male or female, based upon acoustic properties of the voice and speech.
+Identify a voice as male or female, based upon acoustic properties of the voice and speech.
 Test on 3 different ML models, the highest model achieves 98% accuracy.

 An end-to-end product ML, deploying the model to the web app using RShiny.